perlnerd/hashtag-ur-it/README.md

 `cd bpe-clinton && composer install`

+### Add your twitter auth token

+See [the twitter API docs](https://dev.twitter.com/oauth/application-only) for info on creating your auth token.

+In a nutshell you concatenate your consumer secret and consumer key with a ':', and then base64 encode it.

+Add the encoded auth token to app/config/parameters.yml OR app/config/services.yml

+### Run a webserver and access the app from your web browser.

   * Serve `hashtag-ur-it/web` with your [favourite http server](http://symfony.com/doc/current/cookbook/configuration/web_server_configuration.html) OR run the built in web server:

 `php app/console server:run`